DannyvdSluijs/DannyvdSluijs/README.md

-My name is Danny van der Sluijs, and I am a Technical Lead at [Infi](https://www.infi.nl) and Maintainer of [JsonMapper](https://jsonmapper.net) who likes contributing to open source ✨.
+My name is Danny van der Sluijs, and I am a Technical Lead at [Infi](https://www.infi.nl) and Maintainer of [JSON Schema for PHP](https://github.com/jsonrainbow/json-schema) and [JsonMapper](https://jsonmapper.net) who likes contributing to open source ✨.

 To help out with the open source community there are some project I contribute to and/or manage:
 - [JsonMapper](https://github.com/JsonMapper/JsonMapper)